2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 Instead of getting a 6% interest rate.

-He used part of his homebuyer credits to buy down his interest rate.
+He uses part of his homebuyer credits to buy down his interest rate.

 So he has a 5.50% interest rate and a lower monthly payment.